Affected Versions: Apache Libcloud 0.12.3 to 0.13.3 (version prior to 0.12.3 don't include a DigitalOcean driver)

-Versions prior to 0.4.2 don't perform any target server SSL certificate validation.
+Affected Versions: Apache Libcloud 0.4.2 to 0.11.1 (version prior to 0.4.2 don't preform any target SSL certificate validation)

 When establishing a secure (SSL / TLS) connection to a target server an invalid regular expression has been used for performing the hostname verification.
-Subset instead of the full target server hostname has been marked an an acceptable match for the given hostname.
+Subset instead of the full target server hostname has been marked as an acceptable match for the given hostname.

-For example, certificate with a hostname field of "aexample.com" was considered a valid certificate for domain "example.com".
+For example, certificate with a hostname field of

 This issue was discovered by researchers from the University of Texas at Austin (Martin Georgiev, Suman Jana and Vitaly Shmatikov).